 - Dip each ball of dough into the melted chocolate to evenly coat the surface.
 Optional: garnish with crumbled gingersnap cookies.
 Place each truffle on the parchment-lined baking sheet.
 Store in the refrigerator for 15 minutes or until the chocolate solidifies.

-Keywords: chocolate gingebread truffles, gingerbread truffles, truffles, chocolate truffles, holiday dessert, no-bake dessert, gingerbread
+Keywords: chocolate gingerbread truffles, vegan holiday dessert, no-bake dessert, gingerbread